Discover why we decided to move to Lisbon after three years of digital nomad life.

 The cost of living in Portugal makes Lisbon attractive for ex-pats.
 While the market for rental apartments has gone up, it’s still possible to eat an affordable dinner for four for under €50.
 (Yes, that includes wine.)
 Ubers are cheap and widely available here, and the public transportation is both ubiquitous and cost-effective.

-Our only challenge with meeting new people is the seemingly non-stop flow of friends who keep passing through Lisbon during their travels.
+Our only challenge with meeting new people is the seemingly non-stop flow of friends who pass through Lisbon during their travels.
 We’re not complaining but it’s a challenge nonetheless.

 We’ve lived for substantial periods of time in Southeast Asia and South Africa and, while those locations are ridiculously affordable for Americans, they’re also a good distance from the United States.
 Traveling home required long haul flights, and the jet lag from countries like Vietnam and Japan proved unbearable.